salokr/PRoPMTed/README.md

 ```
 3) Any other:
 Please create your custom data loader function and specify the test-instance field at line 88 in PRomPTed.py

+### B) Setting up the answer extraction script.
+Next, you need to specify the evaluation script or any other answer extraction method (such as regex) in the `extract_answer` function on line #61.